ACT Criminal Law

 The establishment of a fake online profile can carry liability for a range of charges, such as defamation and infringement of intellectual property.

-The offence of defamation is covered by s 345 of the Criminal Code Compilation Act 1913.
-It states a person who, without lawful excuse, publishes defamatory matter about another person, knowing the matter is false, and with the intent to cause serious harm or ignorant to the fact that it will cause serious harm, is guilty of a crime and liable to 3 years imprisonment.
+The offence of criminal defamation is covered by s 345 of the Code.
+It states a person who, without lawful excuse, publishes defamatory matter about another person, knowing the matter is false, or without having regard to whether the matter is true or false, and with the intent to cause serious harm or ignorant to the fact that it will cause serious harm, is guilty of a crime and liable to 3 years imprisonment.

-Catfishing can also involve violations of intellectual property laws; for instance, when the catfish uses copyright material, such as a stolen photo.
-It can also involve using a false document or forgery to set up a fake identity.
+Catfishing can also involve violations of intellectual property laws; for instance, when the catfish uses copyright material, such as a stolen photo or uses a false document or forgery to set up a fake identity.

 If you need help to deal with internet fraud or any legal matter, please contact Armstrong Legal.